sercankulcu/sercankulcu.github.io/_posts/2016-02-14-in-an-unethical-world-good-people-lose.md

 Miandji’s words are a mirror.
 They ask: Do we want a world where “winning” requires losing our morals?
 Or can we build systems where goodness thrives?
 The choice is ours.
 As he implies: Ethics aren’t the problem.
 Unethical environments are.
 Fix the soil, and the flower grows.

-> “The first step to change is seeing the game.” — A philosopher’s addendum to Miandji’s wisdom.
+> “The first step to change is seeing the game.”